nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

   Within the Sales department, the Sales Representative position has an attrition rate of nearly 40%, which is double that of the Sales Executive position.

-  In the R&D department, the Laboratory Technician role has the highest attrition rate at 23%, followed by the Research Scientist role.
+  In the R&D department, the Laboratory Technician role has the highest attrition rate about 24%, followed by the Research Scientist role.

   ![image](https://github.com/user-attachments/assets/a9844533-b2ad-473a-b9c2-48e7b098645c)
 ### #2 Compensation Issues